 All substitutions are a 1:1 substitute unless otherwise noted.

 Lemons: Lemons have so much flavor packed in a little, brightly colored package!
 We used the zest and juice from one large fresh lemon.
-This is about 1 tbsp of lemon zest and ¼ cup of lemon juice.
+This is about 1 tablespoon of lemon zest and ¼ cup of lemon juice.

 Substitutions: You can use 2 small lemons or Meyer lemons instead.